tobek/laminae/19-cgc.md

     - The Discarnate (not having a physical body)
 - quotes
     - "Ideally, if anything were any good, it would be indescribable." - Edward Gorey (CGC NEC) TODO probably this here
     - 8. When it gets ahead of itself, the wave breaks.
+(CGC CED)
     - 107. A feather lands on the pond and a dozen goldfish come to poke at it.
 We are whoever rises into our eyes to have a look.
 (NGC?
 CGC?
 NEC?)
 - environment
     - it is probably actually something